 Bottom Line

 AARP isn't just for retirees.
-Travelers of all ages can sign up for a $12 AARP account and reap all kinds of benefits on travel.
+And right now, travelers of all ages can sign up for a $9 a year (or less) and reap all kinds of benefits on travel.

 The AARP British Airways discount of up to $200 on roundtrip transatlantic flights is almost too easy.
-Whether you're 65 and up or 20, there's no reason not to sign up for savings.
+Whether you're 65 and up or in your 20s, there's no reason not to sign up for savings.